BarbarBetsy/Memory/README.md

 # Memory
 A memory game.

-Build as the second project in the Udacity Front End Nano-Degree.
+Build as the second project to the Udacity Front End Nano-Degree.

 ## Dependencies
 * jQuery